w3f/polkadot-wiki/docs/learn/learn-auction.md

 that point would win.

 When candle auctions are used online, they require a random number to decide the moment of termination.
 Parachain slot auctions differ slightly from a normal candle auction in that it does not use the random number to decide the duration of its opening phase.

-The candle auction on Polkadot is split into two main parts: the *opening period* which is in effect immediately after the auction has started which is designed as a buffer-like time for parachain candidates to setup their initial bids, and likely start executing their stragtey on how to win a slot auction.
-So during the open phase, bids will continue to be accepted, but later bids have higher probability of losing since the retroactively determined close moment may be found to have preceded the time that a bid was submitted.
+The candle auction on Polkadot is split into two parts: the *opening period* which is in effect immediately after the auction starts.
+This period lasts for one day and eighteen hours and serves as a buffer time for parachain candidates to setup their initial bids, and likely start executing their stragtey on how to win a slot auction.
+So during the open phase, bids will continue to be accepted, but later bids have higher probability of losing since they are retroactively determined close moment may be found to have preceded the time that a bid was submitted.

-The opening period then transitions into an *ending period*, where the auction is subject to end based on the candle auction mechanism.
+The opening period then transitions into an *ending period* of five days, where the auction is subject to end based on the candle auction mechanism.
 The random ending is managed by propagating through the entire ending period, where a snapshot is taken at each block within the ending period to capture the winners during that block.
 At the end of the period, one of the snapshots is randomly selected to determine the winner of the auction.

 More details on this is available in the [Polkadot Implementation](#polkadot-implementation) section.